 What Causes the Playback ID Error on YouTube?

-As is common with most problems on this internet, the Playback ID error on YouTube is caused by faulty network connections.
+As is common with most problems on this internet, the Playback ID or audio rendered error on YouTube is caused by faulty network connections.
 These bad connections could be the result of outdated browsers, defective DNS servers or even blocked cookies.
 Nevertheless, if your YouTube account has stopped working, then your suffering ends here.
 Read ahead to discover fixes for every possible issue that could be causing the ‘An error occurred to try again (Playback ID) message’ on YouTube.

 Method 1: Clear the Data and History of Your Browser

 Browser history is a major culprit when it comes to slow network connections and internet errors.
 The cached data stored in your browser’s history could be taking a huge amount of space that could otherwise be utilized to load websites properly and faster.
 Here’s how you can clear your browser data and fix the playback ID error on YouTube: